 Applying to Volunteer

-New volunteers will supply medical records confirming that they have had the measles, mumps, rubella immunization and will take twoTB skin tests that are two weeks apart.
+Following TrainingNew volunteers will supply medical records confirming that they have had the measles, mumps, rubella immunization and will take two TB skin tests that are two weeks apart.
 Health screening is provided by City of Hope.
-Once the process is completed, volunteers go to the Security Department to receive their badge.
-Once they receive their badge, volunteers returnsto Volunteer Services to discuss a specific placement and to receive additional training.
+Once the process is completed, volunteers will stop by our Security Department to receive their badge.
+Then they'll return to Volunteer Services to discuss a specific placement and to receive additional training.